Zarhmon/CITS3403_Chat_App/Docs/README.md

 as well as holding our lists of high scores.
 We used Visual Studio Codes Prettier plugin to make sure that our code followed the same syntax.

-# Board for agile / contribution issues:
+# Board for agile / contribution:

 https://github.com/users/Zarhmon/projects/1/views/1

+GitLog.png in Docs file contains the git log

 # Project github: